 equipment and the practical application of the LIDAR - handheld radar

 gun.
-The students also receive a K-9 demonstration and have a tour of a
+The students also have a tour of a

 fully marked squad car and an undercover vehicle.